Growing Pineapples

 - - If you have a windy location, either shelter the pineapple plants from the wind or secure them to wooden rods or metal stakes to help keep them from being blown over or the roots damaged.

-- Natural Fruiting - After returning from vacation on January 1, 2023, I noticed that my most mature plant (grown from a pineapple top) started growing a pineapple flower without me having to to do anything.
-Yay!
-You can see an image if you click on the 12th image of pineapple 5 in the gallery.
-It seems like flowering is triggered by cold weather in mature pineapple plants.
+- Natural Fruiting - After returning from vacation on January 1, 2023, I noticed that my plant grown from a pineapple top started growing a pineapple flower without having to induce it.
+Click on the 12th image of pineapple 5 in the gallery.
 I picked the Pineapple August 13 2023!
 It was yummy!

-- Induced Fruiting - Once the plant has 30 mature leaves it should be able to produce a store sized pineapple.
+- Induced Fruiting - Once the plant has 30 mature leaves it should be able to produce a pineapple.
 In spring time around March or April you can force the plant to flower by gasing the plant with ethylene gas or possibly acetylene gas.
 Now if you don't have these gases at your disposal cut up several overripe apples or bananas (don't skin them) and place the chunks in the center of the plant and several crooks of leaves further down around the center and cover with a clear plastic bag out of direct sunlight for about 2 weeks to keep the gases in and around the plant.
-With any luck your plant will produce a flower and within 9 months you will have a homegrown ripe pineapple to eat.
-You will get the best flavor if the pineapple grows and ripens during hot temperatures.
+The more mature tha plant the higher the rate of success.
+You will get the best flavor if the pineapple grows and ripens during warm-hot temperatures.
 Since the pineapple is a heavy fruit make sure to support the pineapple stock as it grows so that it does not fall over or pull the plant out of the soil.
 Each plant will only produce one pineapple, but will produce several offshoots that can be removed and planted to produce more pineapples.

 - Harvesting - Ripe Pinaples can be snapped off the stock and immediately eaten or let to sit for a few days before eating.
 The fruit is more crisp when eaten immediately, and possibly more juicy if let to sit for a few days.
 After harvesting, dig up the mother plant, remove any offshoots carefully to plant them on thier own and throw away the mother plant.